 Unfortunately, borrowers of small-dollar loans are often in dire need of financing and have few other options for borrowing cash.
 Because of this, small loans are the bread and butter of predatory lenders.

-When shopping for small unsecured personal loans, it’s best to skip options like payday loans, car title loans, cash-advance loans, or similar products.
-These often carry high interest rates up to 500% APR or more and pile on fees that are often buried in the fine print.
+When shopping for small unsecured personal loans, it’s best to skip options like payday loans, car title loans, cash advance loans or similar products.
+These often carry high interest rates up to 500% and pile on fees that are often buried in the fine print.

-Affordable loans are usually defined as those that keep rates under 36% APR, according to the Consumer Financial Protection Bureau.
-However, you might find yourself paying a much higher effective APR than your stated interest rate through unclear fees and shady terms hidden in the fine print.
+Affordable loans are usually defined as those that keep rates under 36% APR, according to the Consumer Financial Protection Bureau (CFPB).
+However, you might find yourself paying a much higher effective annual percentage rate (APR) than your stated interest rate through unclear fees and shady terms hidden in the fine print.

-Lenders might advertise a nominal interest rate, counting on borrowers to mistake it for an annual percentage rate.
-Or there could be add-on costs like origination fees, extension charges, or even prepayment fees that add to the cost.
+Lenders might advertise a nominal interest rate, counting on borrowers to mistake it for an APR.
+Or there could be add-on costs like origination fees, extension charges or even prepayment fees that add to the cost.

-The good news is that the CFPB is currently working on lending regulations that would protect borrowers from these hidden fees.
-In the meantime, make sure you read your loan’s fine print and understand the costs.
-Failing to do so is a major personal loan mistake.
+Make sure you read your loan’s fine print and understand the costs.
+Failing to do so would be a major personal loan mistake.